davebenson/doom4-walkthrough/README.md

 If you try to jump across, you'll land on a platform below.
 To your right is a small room with ELITE GUARD 3.1.

-Follow the green light to jump around and get up to a platform at the same height as you started.
+Follow the green lights to jump around and get up to a platform at the same height as you started.
 The highest platform should say MIXOM.
-Look around at you should see a square opening you can jump into:  this is SECRET 3.1, there is a suit of armor here.
+Look up and right to see a square opening you can jump into:  this is SECRET 3.1, there is a suit of armor here.

 Finally, jump to the platform you could see from across the gap.
 Interact with the corpse to grab his biometric ID (ie his arm).
-You can jump the gap easily in this direction.
+Turn around: you can jump the gap easily in this direction - but watch out for an Imp that appears.
 The flaming door ahead is where the Gore's Nest is located.

-Go to the control console and use the dude's arm.
+Go to the control console (veering left) and use the dude's arm.
 Turn left twice to find the Gore's Nest.

-## Mission 3: Fight: Gore Nest 1
+## Mission 3: Fight 3.3: Gore Nest 1
 This fight takes place in a somewhat dim and dirty one-story area.
 But, it's just ~5 Imps and ~3 Hell Razers so it is fairly quick.